Full participation in society is the top goal in Sweden’s disability policy.

 The Discrimination Act

-In 2009, the Discrimination Act was introduced in Sweden, its general purpose being to strengthen the legal protection of the individual and to help victims of discrimination obtain redress and financial compensation.
+In 2009, the Discrimination Act was introduced in Sweden, its general purpose being to strengthen the disability policy and the legal protection of the individual, and to help victims of discrimination obtain redress and financial compensation.

 The Act combats discrimination on the grounds of gender, transgender identity or expression, ethnicity, religion or other beliefs, disability, sexual orientation or age, and is divided into two parts: